Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Dimensions: Typically 10-18 inch cubes, or 12-24″ rectangular

-How It Works: Items store inside boxes with lids.
+How It Works: Items are stored inside boxes with lids.
 Boxes stack on shelves, under tables, in closets, or in decorative arrangements.
-Lids hide contents from view while keeping room organized.
+Lids hide contents from view while keeping the room organized.

 Best For: